Blog-Reference and Blog-Reference

 To merely reiterate doubt shows that Heterodoxy, too, is clueless.
 And this provokes the all-decisive question at the end of this 50+ years filibuster: How does the correct formal approach look like? (see for a start 2014).

 Georgescu-Roegen, N. (1966).
 Analytical Economics, chapter General Conclusions for the Economist, pages 92–129.
-Cambridge, MA: Harvard University Press.
+Cambridge: Harvard University Press.

 Kakarot-Handtke, E. (2014).
 The Synthesis of Economic Law, Evolution, and History.
 SSRN Working Paper Series, 2500696: 1–22.
 URL